-§ 1092(c)(1)(A)(ii) Refusal and interdiction rates at ports of entry
+§ 1092(c)(1)(A)(ii) Refusal and Interdiction Rates at Ports of Entry

-Refusal rate - The share of all passengers seeking admission at a port of entry that is found inadmissible.
-Refusal rate is an activity measure that describes OFO officer workload.
+Refusal rate - The share of all travelers seeking admission at a port of entry that is found inadmissible.
+Refusal Rate is an activity measure that describes OFO officer workload.

 Port of entry interdiction rate - The share of attempted inadmissible aliens that is found inadmissible.
-POE interdiction rate is an output measure that describes the difficulty of entering the United States unlawfully through a port of entry.
+POE Interdiction Rate is an output measure that describes the difficulty of entering the United States unlawfully through a POE.

-The refusal rate is calculated by dividing known inadmissible aliens (i.e., aliens found inadmissible by OFO officers at POEs) by the total number of passengers seeking admission at ports of entry:
+The refusal rate is calculated by dividing known inadmissible aliens (i.e., aliens found inadmissible by OFO officers at POEs) by the total number of travelers (i.e., all persons seeking admission at POEs):